aginies/Deploy_HA_SLE_cluster/README.md

-# HA QA semi auto test suite
+# Easily Deploy an HA cluster in Virtual Machines

 Goal: quickly deploy HA nodes (Virtual Machine) and run basic test.
 This will configure: